Codingkj/Calendar/README.md

 # Calendar
-An enhanced version of the Calendar project
+An enhanced version of the Calendar project, using jQuery features.